Berg0162/Tacx-Virtual-Shifting/README.md

 <details>
 <summary>🔍 <b>Copyright & Contact</b></summary>

-If you are a <b>rights holder</b> and believe that this project includes content that <b>violates your intellectual property rights</b>, please <b>open an issue</b> on this repository to initiate a respectful review.
+If you are a <b>rights holder</b> and believe that this project includes content that <b>violates your intellectual property rights</b>, please <b>open a new issue</b> on this repository to initiate a respectful review.
 We are committed to responding promptly and, if appropriate, taking corrective action.

 </details>